lobeserge/Product-Catalog-V2.0-Xampp/README.md

 * Import the project into eclipse as an existing maven project
 * Startup Xammp server and create a database called productcatalog-db
 * Import the sql file found in folder productcatalog-db to the database just created
-* Ensure that your default user name is root and password null(no password)
+* Ensure that your default user name is root and password null(no password) or you could update this information in the connection class
 * Run as a maven project from eclipse

 ### Project Flow